xymou/HiSim/README.md

 - Offline News Feed: pre-defined offline news can be fed by "trigger_news" in environment.
 It is a dict whose key is the turn of news feeding and the value is the content of the news.
 - Conventional ABM-driven Users: you need to provide the type and parameters of the abm models and initial attitudes of all the agents (including both the core users and oridinary users) in the "abm_model" field
 - Target: the target/topic of the opinion modeling, such as "the Protection of Abortion", "Metoo Movement"
 - Personal Experience: you can provide the real historical tweets of the users to model the personal memory, where the txt file can be specified in memory_path of personal_history of agent.
 The format .
 If the historical tweets are not available, you can set the path to None.
-A full example can be found in the [config.yaml](https://github.com/xymou/HiSim/agentverse/tasks/simulation/roe_macro/config.yaml)
+A full example can be found in the [config.yaml](https://github.com/xymou/HiSim/blob/main/agentverse/tasks/simulation/roe_macro/config.yaml)

+Note:
+If you want to run the simulation with LLM-based agents only, just xxxx.